subhash011/os-sem5/README.md

 #### How to reposition during the race
     - The god process polls for input and repositions accordingly.
     - The steps to reposition are same in the processes as well as the threads version
-    - The program requires an enter key to be interrupted, so to reposition, the user has to press an enter key.
+    - The user can press any key once to interrupt the program.
     - Once the program is interrupted, all other threads and processes are blocked so the user can reposition the hare or the turtle using the prompts given.
 Once done the race starts from the state where the god process left.